 In clickstream analysis, we usually utilize these Markov Chains.
 The process X(n) takes the state m(n) from a finite set m at each time n.
 The order of a Markov Chain is derived from the number of recent states on which the current state, we assume, depends.
 Based on this, zero-order chains imply that the probability of being in a state in the next step is independent of all previous states.

-Higher order Markov Chain introduced by the Raftery (1985) will lead to more realistic models.
-At the same time, the parameters needed for the representation increase exponentially and so it is important to find a right balance between these two.
+Higher-order Markov Chain introduced by the Raftery (1985) will lead to more realistic models.
+At the same time, the parameters needed for the representation increase exponentially and so it is important to find the right balance between these two.

 Fitting a Markov Chain

 As mentioned before at this point our dataset looks like:

 Session4 A14 A4 A9 A8 A9 A8 A11 A12

 Session5 A14 A4 A9 A8 A11 A24 A9 A9 A8 A1 A14 A4 A8 A11 A12

 We chose to use 3rd order Markov Chain on the above-produced data, as:

 - The number of parameters needed for the chain’s representation remains manageable.
 As the order increases the parameters necessary for the representation increase exponentially and thus managing them requires significant computational power

 - As a rule of thumb, we would like at least half of the clickstreams to consist of as many clicks as the order of the Markov Chain that should be fitted.
 There is no point in selecting a 3rd order chain if the majority of the clickstream consists of 2 states and so there is no state three steps behind to take into consideration.